dhananjaykadam/ccd-parser/README.md

 // and all the above mentioned details

 ```
+Parser can accept
+ 1. The CCD document file path
+ 2. String containing CCD document, optionally can provide the encoding
+ 3. InputStream

 ## Feel free to create a PR or issues for the improvements